Anthony-Calderaro/calderarrow/posts/quotes.md

 > Know that I often sit up at night to watch for you, that [you may be able to sleep.](https://en.m.wikisource.org/wiki/The_Anabasis_of_Alexander/Book_VII/Chapter_IX)

 > I will [strive with all my soul](https://en.m.wikisource.org/wiki/John_Adams) to be something more than persons who have had less advantages than myself.

+> A richer people could give more but they could never give [as much](https://scryfall.com/card/c21/97/oblation)